Why the Hell isn't this on DVD yet? -- Number 39

 GEORGIA, GEORGIA (1972 Kelly-Jordan Enterprises/Cinerama) Starring Diana Sands, Minnie Gentry, Dirk Benedict, Roger Furman, Terry Whitmore.
 Directed by Stig Bjorkman.
 Screenplay by Maya Angelou.

 Despite her stature as a two-time Tony nominee and marquee stage star for a decade, Diana Sands had to wait until 1972 to receive top billing in a feature.
 The gifted actress was arguably Broadway's biggest African-American star during the 1960's but was repeatedly denied a silver screen breakthrough.
-When the time came to film her biggest Broadway hit, THE OWL AND THE PUSSYCAT, Hollywood turned to Barbra Streisand.
-When she gave a marvelously layered performance in Hal Ashby's THE LANDLORD, Lee Grant received the Oscar nomination that Sands deserved.
+When the time came to film her biggest Broadway hit (THE OWL AND THE PUSSYCAT) Hollywood turned to Barbra Streisand.
+When she gave a marvelously layered performance in Hal Ashby's THE LANDLORD, Lee Grant received the Oscar nomination that Sands really deserved.
 Finally, Sands was cast as the lead in Kelly-Jordan Enterprises' first foray into film, GEORGIA, GEORGIA.

 Maya Angelou's debut screenplay is nothing if not ambitious.
 She explores the loneliness of a single, successful woman at the top; the effect of the Vietnam experience on its shell-shocked vets and the plight of deserters who are permanently seperated from their homes and families; the sicknesses of racism and obsession with racial purity; and the often poor choices that larger than life stars make for their inner circle (i.e. Elvis, Selena, Michael).
 Stockholm is just about the last setting you would expect for a penetrating drama on racial issues, and the setting is just one of several curveballs Angelou has in store.
 Sands is largely unsympathetic: spoiled, condescending, self-important, shallow and abusive to her hired help.
 For her part, the older Gentry is far from a comforting mother figure; damaged by her experiences with racism, she seethes inside with hatred towards Caucasians and her smiles are often chilling, rarely reassuring.
-The script is perhaps too ambitious: for example, when Furman asks Sands why she keeps Gentry around, the question warrants more than a one line explanation ("to remind me of what I escaped").
+The script is perhaps too ambitious: for example, when Furman asks Sands why she keeps Gentry around ("to remind me of what I escaped"), we expect further elaboration at some point.

 Filming in his native Sweden and coming off the challenge of directing non-professionals exclusively in his prior feature (I LOVE, YOU LOVE), Bjorkman is nevertheless the wrong director for this film.
 He's far more comfortable with his locale than with the issues Angelou raises.
 Budget limitations are distractingly obvious, the pacing is uneven and the editing is consistently choppy.